adriangohjw/adriangohjw/_studies/2025-01-31-dns-for-developers.markdown

 ### Why are zone transfers not enabled by default?

 Many DNS servers disable AXFR by default for security reasons:
-1. <b>Exposed internal network topology</b> - Attackers can identify internal services that should not be exposed to the public internet
+1. **Exposed internal network topology** - Attackers can identify internal services that should not be exposed to the public internet
-2. <b>Facilitate phising attack</b>.
-E.g. if they find `vpn.example.com`, they might create `vpn-secure.example.com` and phish users to input their credentials.
+2. **Facilitate phising attack** - E.g. if they find `vpn.example.com`, they might create `vpn-secure.example.com` and phish users to input their credentials.
-3. <b>DoS via large zone transfers</b> - high bandwidth usage
+3. **DoS via large zone transfers** - high bandwidth usage

 ## Recursive v.s.
 Iterative queries